Dmp-86/CannaMed/TESTING.md

 ## Lighthouse Audit

-Use this space to discuss testing the live/deployed site's Lighthouse Audit reports.
-Avoid testing the local version (especially if developing in Gitpod), as this can have knock-on effects of performance.

-If you don't have Lighthouse in your Developer Tools, it can be added as an [extension](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk).

 Don't just test the home page (unless it's a single-page application).
 Make sure to test the Lighthouse Audit results for all of your pages.